dhutapratama/docs/http-tests.md

 <a name="introduction"></a>
 ## Introduction

-Laravel provides a very fluent API for making HTTP requests to your application and examining the responses.
+Lets provides a very fluent API for making HTTP requests to your application and examining the responses.
 For example, take a look at the feature test defined below:

     <?php